greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/DROP_SCHEMA.html.md

 :   The name of the schema to remove.

 CASCADE
-:   Automatically drop objects \(tables, functions, etc.\) that are contained in the schema, and in turn all objects that depend on those objects
+:   Automatically drop objects \(tables, functions, etc.\) that are contained in the schema, and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the schema if it contains any objects.
 This is the default.